-India is no newcomer to the War on Cash.
+India is no newcomer to the The expression refers to various policies by governments and campaigns run by other stakeholders, including providers of alternative payment instruments, aimed at reducing or at abolishing the use of cash altogether.
+This includes for instance the withdrawal of high‐denomination banknotes or restrictions on cash transactions as well as spreading misinformation on the usage and properties of cash.
+More.
 In November 2016, the Prime Minister shocked the nation by demonetizing the two highest banknote denominations representing 84% of the value of banknotes in circulation.
-In May 2019, the number of ATMs in the country declined in spite of growing demand for cash, because of inadequate ATM interchange fees and tighter regulations leading to increasing maintenance costs for the ATMs.
+In May 2019, the number of ATMs in the country declined in spite of growing demand for Money in physical form such as banknotes and coins.
+More, because of inadequate ATM interchange fees and tighter regulations leading to increasing maintenance costs for the ATMs.
 Last 15 August, India celebrated its 73rd Independence Day and Prime Minister Narendra Modi gave a further boost to digital payments, encouraging businesses to “put up signs of ‘Digital Payment ko haan, nakad ko na’ (Yes to digital payment, no to cash)”.

 In spite of these measures, cash in circulation has been growing fast.
 According to the Reserve Bank of India, the value of banknotes in circulation grew by 17% in 2019 and 38% in 2018.

-The digital payment methods which fall under the scope of the regulation include RuPay (debit card) and UPI (Unified Payment Interface – an interbank mobile-based system).
+The digital A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More methods which fall under the scope of the regulation include RuPay (debit card) and UPI (Unified Payment Interface – an interbank mobile-based system).
 The Finance Minister has announced that the merchant fees will be waived for these instruments.